-With this option, you host your PowerPoint presentation into an external provider (for instance, Google Slides), before embedding it into the platform.
+With this option, you host your PowerPoint presentation at an external provider (for instance, Google Slides), before embedding it into the platform.

 ✅ Embedding your presentation might be relevant for you if: